 I picked up the Snapware’s 4 Liter Airtight 17 Cup Airtight Container by Snapware primarily to use for DME storage.
 I think it would also work well to store specialty grain, other ingredients or for use as general storage around your brewery.

-Some of the features listed in the product description… Part of the Snapware MODS Rectangles series.
-100-Percent airtight and 100-percent water tight.
-Easy to open and close latches that work together with the silicone seal to keep foods fresh and to prevent liquids from leaking.
+This container is part of the Snapware MODS Rectangles series.
+It is 100-Percent airtight and 100-percent water tight.
+It features easy to open and close latches that work together with the silicone seal to keep foods fresh and to prevent liquids from leaking.